Devcontainer Configuration Standards

 }

-docker compose config --no-interpolate
+docker compose config --no-interpolate >/dev/null && echo "compose env resolves"

-CI/CD Parity & Lifecycle Validation
+CI/CD Parity and Lifecycle Validation

-- Mirror CI runner base images.
-Align
+- Mirror CI runner base images so build artifacts are identical.

 {